-Math homework is quite the debated topic these days.
-Some teachers and even schools have given up the idea of homework.
-I even worked at a school that attempted to standardize homework by assigning a different content area to each day of the week.
+Math homework is quite the debated topic these days – we asked if teachers should even assign homework in this blog post.
+I worked at a school that attempted to standardize homework by assigning a different content area to each day of the week.
+Homework is something that schools are always trying to figure out.

 I view homework as math practice.
-I make this illustration frequently to my students.
+I make this illustration frequently for my students.
 Much like anything we want to succeed in, it requires practice.
-Basketball practice, football practice, video games, drawing, theater, even babysitting requires practice.
-As an adult I practice cooking, reading, blogging, exercising, teaching and parenting.
-There is always room for practice.

-Homework is one way we practice; it keeps it fresh in our minds after a new lesson and helps us to keep it in our memory, so we don’t forget.
+Homework is one way we practice; it keeps it fresh in our minds after a new lesson and helps us to keep it in our memory.

 This is definitely up to you to choose what is best for your students.
-I personally limited homework to a maximum of 10 questions that students were capable of accomplishing within a 15-minute window.
+It depends on the age of your students and the length of your class periods.
+For the years that I taught a double block (100+ minutes), homework was not necessary.
+For the years that I taught a 45 minute class, homework was necessary.
+I limited homework to a maximum of 10 questions that students were capable of accomplishing within a 15-minute window.
 Depending on the concept, I would include roughly 6 skill-based problems and 4 or so word problems.

 I firmly believe that consistency is key.
 Students should not have to think about whether or not they have homework; they should think about how much they have or what is yet to be accomplished.
-If you can train students to expect homework, then you have already worked to fight the struggle of getting it back completed.
+Train students to expect homework.

 How to Communicate Homework?

-Communication is essential, it goes back to that famous saying, “it’s not what you say, but how you say it”!
-At the beginning of the year, you want to communicate the homework expectations to both parents and students.
+Communication is essential.
+It goes back to that famous saying, “It’s not what you say, but how you say it!”
+At the beginning of the year, you want to communicate homework expectations to both parents and students.
 Students are provided with a weekly homework agenda and the corresponding handouts attached.
-I send a sample one home in my parent packet for parents to review, as well.
+I send a sample home in my parent packet for parents to review, as well.

 Then I give the same spiel for several weeks.
 “Homework is math practice just like any other sport.
 I care about your success in this class and your future success in life and believe that math will help you be successful.
 We work hard Monday through Thursday and then we take the weekend off.”